 Before you give up on your current company, see what you can salvage.
 It’s often much easier to transfer to a new role within your same team or company, than to start over from square one somewhere else.

 I’d love to say there’s an absolute “right” and “wrong” time to leave your company, but it’s not that easy.
 Choosing whether to quit is a multi-faceted decision that requires some serious reflection.
 These questions are a great start.

 Compare your reality with your dreams, and see how far off you are.
 The “ideal” position for you is out there somewhere, but finding it may be like moving across a chessboard: You might have to make a few lateral moves before you get headed in the right direction.

-Photo of man in window courtesy of skynesher/Getty Images.
+Photo of person in window courtesy of skynesher/Getty Images.

 Scott Anthony Barlow is the Founder and CEO of Happen to Your Career.
 His team produces two of the Top 5 “Career Change” podcasts on iTunes: What Fits You? and the Happen to Your Career Podcast.
 He gets way excited about careers, coffee, and Parkour (not necessarily in that order).
 With over 2000 interviews under his belt as a former HR professional, Scott’s gift is quickly getting to the core of what is holding career-changers back and helping others find their unique Signature Strengths!
 To figure out what fulfilling work looks like for you, check out his Figure it Out Guide.More from this Author